fatihmert/Flutter-Development-Kit/README.md

 > I needed this package as I wanted to divide the navigation operations into the viewmodel.
 The get package can provide navigation without BuildContext.
 You don't have to use it for your special animated route transitions.

-# Let's create the best flutter kit together.
+# Let's create the best flutter dev kit together.

 **If you have any think development progresses for this repository, please share on issue panel or mail to me (fmdogancan95@gmail.com), so shortly if you want.**